tuxor1337/dictmaster/README.md

 How to get started
 ------------------

+`dictmaster` requires the library `gobject-introspection` (with developer package).
+Depending on your operating system and package manager, one of these commands might work for you:

+    # on RPM-based systems (CentOS, Fedora etc.)
+    sudo dnf install gobject-introspection gobject-introspection-devel
+    # on DEB-based systems (Ubuntu, Debian etc.)
+    sudo apt install libgirepository1.0 libgirepository1.0-dev

 First, clone this repository and make sure you execute the following commands from the root directory of the repository: